Version your dotfiles

 In Unix OSs, dotfiles are those config files and directories like

-to reduce clutter.
+.gitconfig,.vimrc,.zprofilein your home directory that start with.to make them hidden.
+Many apps now put their config files inside~/.config/to reduce clutter.
 Other config files may not start with a dot, but they’re often called dotfiles anyway. ↩ -

 I can run

-over and over because symlinking the same files again doesn’t do anything. ↩ -
+install.shover and over because symlinking the same files again doesn’t do anything. ↩ -

 https://code.visualstudio.com/docs/editor/settings#_settings-file-locations ↩